Thrilla in Manila

-Muhammad Ali vs. Joe Frazier lll, billed as the "Thrilla in Manila", was the third and final boxing match between WBA and WBC heavyweight champion Muhammad Ali, and Joe Frazier, for the heavyweight championship of the world.
-The bout was conceded after fourteen rounds on October 1, 1975, at the Araneta Coliseum in Cubao, Quezon City, Philippines, located in Metro Manila.
-The venue was temporarily renamed as the "Philippine Coliseum" for this match.
+Muhammad Ali vs. Joe Frazier III, billed as the Thrilla in Manila, was the third and final professional boxing match between undisputed champion Muhammad Ali, and former champion Joe Frazier, for the heavyweight championship of the world.
+The bout was conceded after fourteen rounds on October 1, 1975, at the Araneta Coliseum in Cubao, Quezon City, Philippines, located in Rizal at the time of the event (later Metro Manila shortly after the event).

+The venue was temporarily renamed the "Philippine Coliseum" for this match.
 Ali won by corner retirement (RTD) after Frazier's chief second, Eddie Futch, asked the referee to stop the fight after the 14th round.
 The contest's name is derived from Ali's rhyming boast that the fight would be "a killa and a thrilla and a chilla, when I get that gorilla in Manila."

 The bout is almost universally regarded as one of the best and most brutal fights in boxing history, and was the culmination of a three-bout rivalry between the two fighters that Ali won, 2–1.
 Some sources estimate the fight was watched by 1 billion viewers, including 100 million viewers watching the fight on closed-circuit theatre television, and 500,000 pay-per-view buys on HBO home cable television.

 Background

-The first bout between Frazier and Ali–– promoted as the "Fight of the Century"–– took place on March 8, 1971, in New York's Madison Square Garden.
+The first fight between Frazier and Ali–– promoted as the "Fight of the Century"–– took place on March 8, 1971, in New York's Madison Square Garden.
 Frazier was the undefeated champion and won by unanimous decision over the previously undefeated former champion Ali, who had been stripped of his titles for refusing to enter the draft for the Vietnam War.

-Their showdown was a fast-paced, 15-round bout, with Frazier scoring the fight's (and the trilogy's) only knockdown, at the beginning of the final round.
+Their showdown was a fast-paced, 15-round bout, with Frazier scoring the fight's only knockdown, at the beginning of the final round.
 When the rivals met in a January 1974 rematch, neither was champion; Frazier had suffered a stunning second-round knockout by George Foreman a year earlier, and Ali had two controversial split bouts with Ken Norton.
 In a promotional appearance before the second fight, the two had scuffled in an ABC studio during an interview segment with Howard Cosell.

 There were controversial aspects to the fight.
 In the second round, Ali struck Frazier with a hard right hand, which backed him up.
 Referee Tony Perez stepped between the fighters, signifying the end of the round, even though there were about 25 seconds left.
 In so doing, he gave Frazier time to regain his bearings and continue fighting.
 Perez also failed to contain Ali's tactic of illegally holding and pulling down his opponent's neck in the clinches, which helped Ali to smother Frazier, and gain the 12-round decision.
 This became a major issue in selecting the referee for the Manila bout.

 Pre-fight promotions and training

-Then president of the Philippines Ferdinand Marcos sought to hold the bout in Metro Manila and sponsor it in order to bring attention to the Philippines from around the world.
+The president of the Philippines Ferdinand Marcos sought to hold the bout and sponsor it in order to bring attention to the Philippines from around the world.